 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the A58 does not offer wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the A58) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the A58 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A58 was succeeded by the Sony A68.
+Both the A58 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The A58 was replaced by the Sony A68, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A58 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.